GaloisInc/saw-script/doc/manual/manual.md

     (Prelude.bvNat 8 1)
 ~~~~

-Note that `addsimp'` and `addsimps'` take a `Term` or list of `Term`s,
+Note that `addsimp'` and `addsimps'` take a `Term` or list of `Term`s;
-which could in principle be anything, not necessarily terms representing
+these could in principle be anything, and are not necessarily terms
-logically valid equalities.
-This is why they have `'` suffixes: they are
+representing logically valid equalities.
+They have `'` suffixes because
-not intended to be the primary interface to rewriting.
-When using these
+they are not intended to be the primary interface to rewriting.
+When using
-functions, the soundness of the proof process depends on the correctness
+these functions, the soundness of the proof process depends on the
-of these rules as a side condition.
+correctness of these rules as a side condition.

 The primary interface to rewriting uses the `Theorem` type instead of
 the `Term` type, as shown in the signatures for `addsimp` and